ZiQiangWang/weekday.js/README.md

 ### [distanceWeekdays](src/distanceWeekdays/index.js)

-Get weekday list from original date.
+Get the weekday list in the range of n days from given date.

 **Params**